‘Complicated Coke Machines?’ – or Something More?

 (ED: here’s a summary of a paper I did at a 1990s UCLA class on Philosophy of Mind with a Christian conclusion I did not present.)

-One of the intriguing ideas from the world of neuro-science to explain the astonishing functionality of the human being is the proposition that we are merely end-result products of millions of years of development and are in fact no more than complicated coke machines.
+One of the intriguing ideas from the world of neuro-science to explain the astonishing functionality of the human being is the proposition that we are merely end-result products of millions of years of development.
+We are in fact no more than complicated coke machines.

-A wise man said that most people mistake a colorful statement for a true one – and this brave title qualifies on that score.
+A wise man said that most people mistake a colorful statement for a true one – and this brave analysis qualifies on that score.

-It is important for those who doubt any notion of human beings as a special creation from the mind of a superior Creator to take a radical materialist approach: there’s not much to us really, so shed any notion of human special dignity or purpose behind the passing show.
+It is important for those who doubt any notion of human beings as a special creation from the mind of a superior Creator to advocate radical materialism.
+That is, there’s not much to us really, so shed any notion of human special dignity or purpose behind the passing show.

-Smart’s theory is boldly one-dimensional, monistic rather than Judaeo-Christian dualism.
+Smart’s theory was boldly one-dimensional, monistic rather than a more traditional Judeo-Christian dualism.
 It raises a host of questions for philosophers of the mind.
 Some of them include: What are the evidences for arguing that Observer X can have a yellowish-green afterimage from a flash event, say, simply because X is responding to mechanical signals running along the CNS.
-Some would call this sheer reductionism – our reactions are all form our biological makeup.
+Some would call this sheer reductionism – our reactions are all from our biological makeup.
 So why does Smart the materialist think his theory fits the evidence of our human functioning best?
-Some counter with the speculative question: Does Smart's theory imply that non-carbon-based beings on Mars (for the sake of argument) do not have minds simply because their inner functioning might be different than ours?
+Some counter with the speculative question: Does Smart’s theory imply that non-carbon-based beings on Alpha Centurai (for the sake of argument) do not have minds simply because their inner functioning might be different than ours?

 It’s all in the CNS, says Smart.
-Another philosopher described us humans as simply complicated coke machines.
-All our mental states – emtional, religious, positice and negative – are functions of superbly ordered nervous transmissions developed, presumably, along evolutionary lines.
+Another functionalist philosopher described us humans as simply “complicated coke machines.”
+All our mental states – emotional, religious, positive and negative – are functions of superbly ordered nervous transmissions developed, presumably, along evolutionary lines.
 Even folk wisdom, argues Smart, deals in linked correlations – for example, the Morning Star and the Evening Star are both Venus:

 There is, however, a more plausible example.
 Consider lightning.
 Modern physical science tells us that lightning is a certain kind of electrical discharge…Note that there are not two things: a flash of lightning and an electrical discharge.
 There is one thing, a flash of lighting which is described scientifically as an electrical discharge…The sense-datum, or rather the having of the sense-datum, the ‘look’ of lightning, may well in my view be a correlate of the electrical discharge.
 For in my view it is a brain state caused by the lighting.i